Brianna DahlbergCounsel at Rome & Associates

 - General Commercial Litigation

 - Intellectual Property Litigation

 - Entertainment & Media Law

 - University of Southern California Gould School of Law, J.D., 2011

 - Reed College, B.A., Art History, 2005

-Ms. Dahlberg is an associate of Rome & Associates and specializes in intellectual property litigation, representing clients in copyright, trademark, unfair competition, right of publicity, First Amendment, and other litigation matters.
+Ms. Dahlberg is a counsel of Rome & Associates and specializes in intellectual property litigation, representing clients in copyright, trademark, unfair competition, right of publicity, First Amendment, and other litigation matters.

 Ms. Dahlberg has extensive litigation experience in state and federal courts.
 She successfully defended a production company in a dispute before the California Court of Appeal over credits to the 2014 Ethan Hawke film “Good Kill,” winning a full dismissal and award of attorney fees.
 She was also the lead associate representing a well-known painter in a lawsuit under the Visual Artists’ Rights Act, winning a temporary restraining order to stop an unauthorized auction of the painter’s artwork and winning sanctions against opposing parties